kanru-wang/notes/more_on_Transformer.md

 The score is calculated by taking the dot product of the query vector with the key vector of the respective word we’re scoring.
 So if we’re processing the self-attention for the word in position #1, the first score would be the dot product of q1 and k1.
 The second score would be the dot product of q1 and k2.

+According to https://www.coursera.org/lecture/nlp-sequence-models/self-attention-lsvRK, a Query vector represents an useful question about an input word, say word 3.
+The dot product of word 3 Query vector and word 1 Key vector represents how good is word 1 as an answer to the aforementioned question about word 3; the higher the dot product, the better that question can be answered by word 1.

 <img src="image/self-attention-output.png" width="600"/>

 The **third and forth steps** are to divide the scores by 8 (the square root of the dimension of the key vectors used in the paper – 64.
 This leads to having more stable gradients.
 There could be other possible values here, but this is the default), then pass the result through a softmax operation.
 Softmax normalizes the scores so they’re all positive and add up to 1.